-ALL Spring 2014 GEN-S 097 - Orientation to Canvas courses have been conducted.
+All Summer 2014 GEN-S097 - Orientation to Canvas courses (face to face) have been conducted.

-You can also sign up for the on-line, self-paced version, Item No. 5502.
+You can still sign up for the on-line, self-paced version, Item 5502.

 Don't have time to take GEN-S097 in person?
 Take the online, self-paced version.
 Sign up for item number 5502.
 This course is available throughout the term.

-CIS 100 - COMPUTER LITERACY FOR ONLINE LEARNING (2150): This two credit class will help prepare students for success in online learning by focusing on basic computer literacy and eLearning environments.
-For Spring 2014 this class will meet Tuesdays from 1:00 pm to 2:50 pm, beginning March 31st.
+CIS 100 - COMPUTER LITERACY FOR ONLINE LEARNING: This two credit class will help prepare students for success in online learning by focusing on basic computer literacy and eLearning environments.

-CIS 101 - COMPUTER LITERACY ASSESSMENT (2151): This one credit class will allow students to demonstrate mastery of basic computer use, file management, word processing, spreadsheets, the World Wide Web, and email, through assessment tests.
+CIS 101 - COMPUTER LITERACY ASSESSMENT: This one credit class will allow students to demonstrate mastery of basic computer use, file management, word processing, spreadsheets, the World Wide Web, and email, through assessment tests.
 This is an on-line course.

-CIS 107 - INTRODUCTION TO PERSONAL COMPUTERS (2152): This one credit/one day class is for novice computer users.
+CIS 107 - INTRODUCTION TO PERSONAL COMPUTERS: This one credit/one day class is for novice computer users.
 It covers computer terminology, PC hardware options, Windows operating systems, basic software techniques and basic Internet use.
-For Spring 2014 this class will meet on Saturday, April 19th from 8:30 am to 5:30 pm.

-You can sign up for these two courses in the Registration office or though OASIS.
+You can sign up for these courses in the Registration office or though OASIS.

 MICROSOFT IT ACADEMY: This is a free resource available through the Haselwood Library for all Washington residents.
 For more information or to sign up, please visit: http://libguides.olympic.edu/ita.
 Here is what they offer: